A Camp Point Native Was a Part of The World Series Earthquake

+As the World Series begins tonight in Houston, it reminds me of another World Series played in California some 30 years ago.
 I remember it vividly.
-Al Michaels and Tim McCarver were broadcasting Game Three of the 1989 World Series between the A's and the Giants when all of a sudden the TV went black and all you could hear was Michaels talking.
+It was October 17, 1989 and Al Michaels and Tim McCarver were broadcasting Game Three of the World Series between the Oakland A's and the San Francisco Giants when all of a sudden the TV went black and all you could hear was Michaels talking.
 The audio quality went from clear to phone-like and after a few seconds he began to realize that an earthquake had just occurred.

-It's hard to believe, but that took place 23 years ago today on October 17, 1989.
-It was a World Series we will all remember.
+It's hard to believe, but that took place 30 years ago on October 17, 1989.
+It was a World Series I will always remember.